desultory/ugrd/docs/configuration.md

 Modules can load other modules, and can therefore be used as aliases for a set of modules.

-> Not to be confused with `kmod_init` for specifing kmods to pull and initialize at boot
+> Not to be confused with `kmod_init` for specifying kmods to pull and initialize at boot

 ## Base modules